infoqualitylab/code_for_the_inclusion_net_manuscript/README.md

 file_description.md in the folder contains descriptions for all the scripts.

+### how to run the code in Final
+1. download "Final" folder to your computer
+2. set your working directory to "Final"
+3. under the folder "Final" create a folder call "data"
+4. under "data" create a folder called "ExRx" and a folder called "salt"
+5. download both the ExRx dataset and the salt controversy dataset
+6. put the files into "ExRx" and "salt" respectively
+7. Rstudio should remind you to install all dependencies.
+If you are unsure, check Final_function.

 ### R1
 Code for R1
 preprint: Fu, Y., Clarke, C. V., Van Moer, M., & Schneider, J. (2022).
 Exploring Evidence Selection with the Inclusion Network.
 MetaArXiv. [https://doi.org/10.31222/osf.io/zh9vp](https://doi.org/10.31222/osf.io/zh9vp)